JSBmanD/docs/pages/exports/query-api.md

 - Data selection keys which define which events are eligible to be counted in the results (eg, filters)
 - Result format specifiers that define which results are included in the HTTP response, and how the result is returned (eg, sorting)

-!!! tip "Getting started"
+[block:callout]
+{
+  "type": "tip",
+  "title": "Getting started",
-    For newcomers to this API, we strongly suggest you check out our [Query Recipe Book](/exports/query-recipe-book/).
+  "body": "For newcomers to this API, we strongly suggest you check out our [Query Recipe Book](/exports/query-recipe-book/).
 It has screenshots of Dashboard visualizations, accompanied by what queries you need to make to pull the same data.
-It's a quick way to get up and running with this API.
+It's a quick way to get up and running with this API."
+}
+[/block]

 ## Endpoint Definition
 ```